5 Steps to Creating a Delicious DIY Burger Bar

-Every year, at our annual backyard barbecue parties, I keep the menu simple by creating a DIY burger bar for our guests.
+At our backyard barbecue parties, I keep the menu simple by creating a DIY burger bar for our guests.
 After hosting the same type of party for almost a decade, I recently decided on a new way to serve our traditional barbecued goods.
-Instead of wowing everyone with the fancy fare, I serve basic burgers and up the ante with a selection of 19 potential toppings for the grilled meat.
+Instead of wowing everyone with the fancy fare, I serve basic burgers and up the ante with a selection of delicious burger toppings ideas for the grilled meat.
 DIY food bars keep you out of the kitchen and actually at the party.

 The day before the party, I spend a few hours in the kitchen mixing a variety of creations from the condiments in our fridge.
-Then I slice and dice a few traditional toppings and in no time I’m left with a buffet of options for the hot dog and burger bar.
+Then I slice and dice a few traditional toppings and in no time I’m left with a buffet of options for the hot dog and DIY burger bar.

 I usually opt to make the hamburger patties slider-size (2.5 oz each), ensuring they’re perfect for the little hands at the party (I have nine nieces and nephews), but also small enough that the adults can have more than one, allowing them to experiment with the topping options.

-If you’re interested in hosting a similar type of meal, here’s how I do it:
+If you’re interested in hosting a DIY burger bar, here’s how I do it: